Pediatrician, Child-Kidney Specialist

 M.B.B.S., FCPS PEDIATRIC MEDICINE, FCPS PEDIATRIC NEPHROLOGY SUPERVISOR, HEAD OF PEDIATRIC NEPHROLOGY DEPARTMENT

-Pediatrician, Emergency Medicine Specialist
+Pediatrician, Family Physician, Emergency Medicine Specialist, Infectious Disease Specialist

-Pediatrician, Emergency Medicine Specialist
+Pediatrician, Family Physician, Emergency Medicine Specialist, Infectious Disease Specialist

 Fever itself is not life-threatening unless it is extremely and persistently high, such as greater than 107 F (41.6 C) when measured rectally.
 Risk factors for worrisome fevers include age under 2 years (infants and toddlers) or recurrent fevers lasting more than one week.
 Fever may indicate the presence of a serious illness, but usually a fever is caused by a common infection, most of which are not serious.